wez/wez.github.io/resume/index.markdown

 porting and standardizing on the Solaris "umem" allocator, improved build system, docbook based documentation system, a data-source abstraction layer with integrated query results cache, a novel hook extension system and more.
-I also filled the role of Sales Engineer and Support Engineer in the early bootstrap days.
+Filled the role of Sales Engineer and Support Engineer in the early bootstrap days.

 ### PHP Core Developer